jsimnz/omega/README.md

 omega
 =====

-A webserver like Apache or lighttpd written in Go.
+A full featured webserver like Apache or lighttpd written in Go.

-Designed to be a drop in replacement (eventually) for Apache.